Cable Building (New York City): Tenant

+The last Broadway cable car left the Battery Station at 8:27 PM on May 21, 1901.

-Recent history
+Later history

 The New York Railways Company sold the building in 1925, and it was soon occupied by small businesses and manufacturers.
 From the 1940s to 1970s, the Cable Building housed mainly garment makers, which was the prevailing use in that area at the time.
 It was converted back to offices in 1983, with new ground-floor storefronts.
 M. D. Carlisle Real Estate has owned The Cable Building since 1985.

+Pop artist Keith Haring's studio was located at 611 Broadway from 1982 to 1985.
+According to pop artist Andy Warhol, Haring's rent was $1,000 in 1983.

 The basement space that originally contained the cable powerhouse became the Angelika Film Center.
 They operate a multi-screen theater, which specializes in art house films.
 It was designed by architect Igor Josza and built by contractor Don Schimenti in 1989.
 Part of the ground floor and all of the second floor has been occupied since 2002 by a 40,217 square-foot Crate & Barrel store.
 Offices tenant the other seven floors.

-Historic preservation

-The building was designated as part of the NoHo Historic District in 1999 by the New York City Landmarks Preservation Commission.
-The report stated:
+The building is in the NoHo Historic District, which the New York City Landmarks Preservation Commission designated as a historic district in 1999.

-However, the Cable Building is not currently listed in its own right on the National Register of Historic Places.